inovex/scrumlr.io/CONTRIBUTING.md

 $ go run . -d "postgres://admin:supersecret@localhost:5432/scrumlr?sslmode=disable" -v --disable-check-origin --insecure
 ```

+## Definition of Done
+Behold our Definition of Done, an agreement we have established to ensure the quality and completeness of our work:

+- If the pull request is based on an issue:
+  - All (sub-) tasks have been diligently completed.
+  - Every acceptance criterion has been successfully met.
+- The code is meticulously implemented, satisfying these criteria:
+  - It seamlessly passes the lint tests, showcasing our commitment to clean code.
+  - BEM-CSS methodology is employed, promoting a modular and maintainable codebase.
+- Variable names are thoughtfully chosen, conveying clear meaning and intent.
+- Documentation within the codebase is present where necessary, empowering future developers.
+- Both light and dark themes are gracefully supported and extensively tested.
+- The design implementation is exemplary, exhibiting responsiveness across all devices and screen sizes.
+- Rigorous testing has been conducted across commonly used browsers, including Chrome, Firefox, and Safari.
+- All existing tests continue to pass, assuring the preservation of expected functionality.
+- New tests have been meticulously introduced to cover newly implemented features.
+- Prior to merging into our main branch, a diligent code review by a fellow team member has been undertaken, ensuring quality, adherence to best practices, and fostering collaborative growth.

 ## Pull Request Guidelines
 This section outlines the typical structure and guidelines followed for pull requests in our repositories.
 This section provides a set of instructions and recommendations to ensure consistency and clarity when submitting pull requests.
 It covers the expected format, information, and steps to follow when creating a pull request.